zessta/GenQ/JS_correct_incorrect.md

 ## Question 51: **Throttling Function**
-Question: Implement a throttling function that limits the number of times a given function can be called within a specified time frame (e.g., once every 100 milliseconds).
+Description: Implement a throttling function that limits the number of times a given function can be called within a specified time frame (e.g., once every 100 milliseconds).

 **Links**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)